 PGA Tour Logo

-The logo contains the name of the organization, made in bold font with rectangular serifs.
+The logo contains the organization’s name and is made in bold font with rectangular serifs.
 The white abbreviation “PGA” is written in the upper corner, and under it is the red word “TOUR,” in which the letters are lined up in a column.
 Next to it is the silhouette of a golfer: he elegantly bent his knee, leaned forward, and raised the club above his head.
 According to Beman, this is not a movement process but the moment the athlete pauses before hitting the ball.
 The text and drawing are placed in a blue vertical rectangle with rounded corners.

-Since the emblem appeared, many have asked the question: who is depicted on it?
-Different assumptions were made, including Jack Nicklaus, Tom Weiskopf, Johnny Miller, Ben Hogan, and Jerry Pate.
+Since the emblem appeared, many have asked who is depicted on it.
+Different assumptions were made, including those of Jack Nicklaus, Tom Weiskopf, Johnny Miller, Ben Hogan, and Jerry Pate.
 But Art West revealed the secret, and the answer disappointed everyone.
 The logo contains a collective image: it is a fictional anonymous golfer.
 However, it should be admitted that Ben Hogan was chosen as a model for the pose.
 Beman used his photo as a template to draw an approximate sketch of the logo and show it to the Disney artists to finish the job.

 For decades, minimal changes have been made to the PGA Tour graphic sign.
-This is a timeless symbol that represents the professionalism and skill of athletes, as well as expressing a love for golf.
+This timeless symbol represents the professionalism and skill of athletes and expresses a love for golf.

 Font and Colors